-If you have a general enquiry or want to give feedback on our work, please use the address below.
+If you have a general enquiry or want to give feedback on our work, please use the address above.
 We consider each piece of correspondence to inform our wider policy work but can’t always reply to individual emails.

 Please be advised that the IASC’s Office is unable to consider, investigate, comment on, or exercise any powers in respect of individual cases.